 What are the health risks if your pet is overweight?

 There are a number of problems associated with being overweight.
-The obvious disadvantage is that it makes life, mobility and activity more difficult.
-Extra body weight also puts more stress on the joints and increases joint wear and pain in older pets with arthritis.
+Excess weight makes them less mobile and active and so less able to enjoy life.
+Extra body weight also puts more stress on the joints, increasing joint wear and pain in older pets with arthritis.

-It has recently been discovered that the presence of too much fat in the body has several other negative effects.
-The fat takes up space that organs such as the heart and lungs, and the vascular and digestive systems could benefit from.
-Fat tissue also releases chemical substances that make other diseases, like arthritis, worse and the risk of diabetes higher.
+It has recently been discovered that the presence of too much fat in the body has other effects including fat taking up space that organs such as the heart and lungs, and the vascular and digestive systems could benefit from.
+Fat tissue also releases chemical substances that can make other diseases, such as arthritis, worse and the risk of diabetes higher.

 Not sure if your pet is overweight?

 It can be difficult to tell whether your dog is overweight.
 Research has shown that people frequently underestimate their dogs weight with many assuming that overweight dogs are the correct weight and that seriously obese dogs are only slightly overweight.
 Speak to your vet, they are experts in this and will able to tell if they do need to lose some weight and give you valuable help to achieve this.

 Here is a tool that will help you do this at home and see if a trip to the vets may be needed.

 SPECIFIC body condition scoring guide for dogs.